Anthony C. Nardo Memorial Trophy

 The 1947 Terrapin (College Park's yearbook) notes that the Maryland Alpha chapter of Phi Delta Theta instituted "the George Barnes - Monk Mier Memorial Trophy for a fellow Phi, Tony Nardo, killed in Europe during the war."
-There is no mention as to the award's receipient for that year.
+There is no mention as to the award's recipient for that year.

 To date, the earliest news reference to this trophy appears to be an article published in The Baltimore Sun newspaper (then referred to as simply "The Sun") regarding awards for the 1949 season on February 25, 1950.
 Prior to this date, news articles refer simply to players being voted as the best lineman for the year.
 The University of Maryland's Men's Football Media Guide gives the earliest award date as being in 1947; however, there are some discrepancies and inconsistencies regarding this trophy's award for years prior to 1950.

 While sources disagree on the inaugural season for this trophy's award, they agree that the final award was given for the 1969 season.
 From 1970 to 1995, it was replaced by the Bob Beall Trophy and Tommy Marcos Trophy.

 Originally conceived as a perpetual award with winners' names inscribed from year to year, the nature of the trophy was changed in 1952 after Bob Ward's multiple receipt of this honor.
 Ward was given the original trophy "for his permanent possession," after being voted this award for the 1951 season.
 In prior years, the award winner had been given a replica trophy.